Jack van Tongeren: Resumption of racist attacks

 During a hearing on 2 November, Van Tongeren collapsed, was taken to hospital, and later used a wheelchair.
 Van Tongeren was released from jail on the condition that he leave Western Australia.
 He currently resides in the eastern states.
 In 2007 the ANM/ANWU was reported to have been disbanded.

+On 30 September 2023, Crispian Chan, an ethnic Chinese resident of Perth whose family's restaurant had been bombed by the ANM in the 1980s, published an article for the Australian Broadcasting Corporation about how he had attempted to track van Tongeren down, discovering that he was living in South Australia, however was threatened by an associate of van Tongeren's.
+In his article, Chan compares van Tongeren to himself in the context of the two men's shared Asian heritage, and the fact that van Tongeren himself had suffered anti-Asian racism and bullying in his youth, citing an article written by Stella van Tongeren in 1990 talking about her son's childhood.